How Teen Mom's Amber Portwood Overcame Her Scandalous Past

 MTV

 Even the most casual of fans is aware of that fight.
-The one that saw an enraged Portwood hit and punch Shirley, then attempt to push him on the stairs, all while then-1-year-old Leah toddled nearby.
+The one that saw an enraged Portwood hit and punch Shirley, then attempt to push him on the stairs, all while a 1-year-old Leah toddled nearby.

 Fueling her rage, she later admitted on Dr. Phil in 2013 was her fentanyl abuse.
 "I would eat the patch.
 It's, like, a three-day patch.
 It's very dangerous," she explained to Dr. Phil McGraw, adding, "Every time you see me on that show, I am high."